NorthumbriaResearchComputing/oswald-docs/docs/quickstart/running-jobs.md

 You will be sent an email when your job starts/ends/fails according to the setting of the `--mail-user` and `--mail-type` #SBATCH directives in your job script.

 !!! tip
-    This feature is very useful when you submit a large job which may take days to complete, you can logout and leave your job running and return when you receive an email when your job finishes, hopefully successfully.
+    This feature is very useful when you submit a large job which may take days to complete - you can logout, leaving your job running, and return when you receive the email that your job has finished, hopefully successfully.

 ??? example
     In the 'Hello World' example, the emails will be sent almost simultaneously, as the job completes almost instantly (it is only making a file containing "Hello World from node X rank Y out of Z" 20 times, after all!).

 ## Job Output

-When the job has finished the job details will disappear from the queue (and output of `squeue`) and you can then examine the output file produced (if one is produced by your job).
+When the job has finished, the job details will disappear from the queue (and output of `squeue`) and you can then examine the output file produced (if one is produced by your job).
 The file will be named whatever you specified in the `#SBATCH --output <filename.log>` directive, and will be located in your current directory.
 If you have logged out and logged back in since submitting the job, the file will be located in whichever directory was your current directory at the time you submitted the job with `sbatch`.

 ??? example
     The output file for the 'Hello World' job is `hello-mpi-20220.out`.
 As we expect it to be short, we can inspect it with the `cat` command: